marsch/Architecture/Connectors/AdapterGuide.md

 have occurred.

 # Descriptions of standardized actions or triggers
-It is important to define common rules on how a connector responds to changes and perform actions on generic actions on a domain object.
-If connectors follow common behaviors, then it is possible to build integrations by combining connectors which are developed by different developers.
+It is important to define common rules on how a adapter responds to changes and perform actions on generic actions on a domain object.
+If adapters follow common behaviors, then it is possible to build integrations by combining adapters which are developed by different developers.

 In general, all actions or triggers should emit events individually as opposed to creating batches.